lcvriend/toponym_extraction/docs/index.md

 })(vegaEmbed);
 </script>

 Of course it is particularly interesting to see *what* places are mentioned in the articles and how they are distributed on a map.
 Explore the results in [this interactive map](map_toponyms.html).
+The circles represent the number of times the toponym was found in the dataset.
+With the layer control you can switch on/off layers.
+Click on a circle to open a tooltip with more information on the toponym and the frequency with which it occurs in the text and articles.

 ## Lemma clouds